-A student of Art History and Historic Preservation-and nearly ten years living and working as an Asian Art dealer in Japan- Janel returned to Boston to enroll in classes in painting and drawing at Boston’s Museum of Fine Arts School, and has been actively working ever since.
-Reawakening her passion for art, her interests in American History, Landscape Architecture, Art History, and Japan, as well as Buddhism, nature, climate change and the environment provide rich themes and subject matter to explore.
+A student of Art History and Historic Preservation-and nearly ten years living and working as an Asian Art dealer in Japan- Janel returned to Boston to enroll in classes in painting and drawing at Boston’s Museum of Fine Arts School and has been actively working ever since.
+Reawakening her passion for art, her interests in American History, Landscape Architecture, Art History, and Japan, as well as Buddhism, nature, climate change and the environment, provide rich themes and subject matter to explore.

 Speaking about her time abroad, she reflects

 “After graduating from college and studying a history of Art largely focused on Western culture, and then doing a Master’s thesis on 19th century American history, I found it really refreshing to be immersed in a completely different place: the art and culture of Japan.
 I threw myself into learning as much as I could while I was there, studying Japanese language and for close to ten years specializing in Japanese art- during which time I had a break, so to speak, from Western culture.
-Japan is a highly refined and aesthetic culture-and the Japanese aesthetic sense is very much a part of daily life – life IS art in Japan, and there is a great appreciation of every kind of art and craftsmanship.
+Japan is a highly refined and aesthetic culture-and the Japanese aesthetic sense is very much a part of daily life - life IS art in Japan, and there is a great appreciation of every kind of art and craftsmanship.
 Tremendous value is placed on having an earnest devotion to one’s work, and artists and craftsman are greatly respected.
 One can see expressions and references to art everywhere in popular culture and advertising from the most famous historic artists to bawdy local traditions.
-The way that Japanese embrace the spectrum of arts from the most ancient to highly contemporary without judgement, is something that made a deep impression on me.
+The way that the Japanese embrace the spectrum of arts from the most ancient to highly contemporary without judgment is something that made a deep impression on me.
 When I returned to the US I felt like I had adopted the positive aspects of these views, which in turn enabled me to see things freshly- and I think today my aesthetic sense is truly an amalgam of Eastern and Western views.
 I think it freed me up a lot to pursue the themes I am interested in as an artist.”

 Since that time Janel’s work has covered a number of themes, some in series, including historic trees, and climate change.